 The first Shadow WarThen came the first Shadow War, and from the region which is now known only as "the Shadow", came the flood of plaguebeasts that had assembled over centuries in the dark heart of that impervious forest.
 The Empire of Anu'Atum was hit hardest, with Haven a close second.
 Only by alliances of what once were bitter enemies, it was possible to hold the flood at bay.
 And while Haven stood steadfast, until the last Plaguebeasts of this massive scourge vanished, the Shadow War had left the Empire of Anu'Atum in tatters.
 Once a breeding ground for atheism, sorcery and demonology, these practices were soon outlawed, and magic became as strictly regulated by the Church as it had been in Haven.
 In order to control the flow of magic even further, and thus inhibit the creation of Plaguefiends, the Church of the Creator ordered the construction of the "Towers", places where men could be taught the art of magic, without falling for its darker side.
 One tower was erected in the City of Eru, which was the capitol of Haven at that time, and which stood, where today stands High Haven.
 Another tower was built in Eridu, which at that time was the de facto capitol of what remained of the Empire of Anu'Atum in the west, and what would, aeons later, become the Cityleague of Eridu.
 The third Tower was built in Xandattaway, which, even back then, was already the largest city of the world, the capitol of Sumara, and known under this name.
 Meanwhile the wolven vanished from the human countries, and found their new home in a large forest in the northwest of Ardu, and it should take a long time until the path of human and wolvenkin would cross again.

 The ExpanseA time of relative peace followed, and humanity began to prosper again.
 Fighting skirmishes with the elves, who had lost most of their hometrees during the cataclysm, and hadn't been spared from the Shadow War either, the human grip about the control around the Inner sea grew firmer, even tough many secrets of the arcane arts and the sciences had been lost to the wind of change that had been brought about by the Cataclysm and the first Shadow War.
 Somewhere north of Haven and the Inner sea, in the region of what today is called Culmeria, Aesgard or Oskraja, Human barbarian tribes, which lived there since probably even the time before the catalysm, banded together for survival.
 Albeit, for the time remaining just a lose association of barbaric tribes, with barely a few "cities" that didn't earn this name, they still managed to hold their ground against the settlers which pressed northward from Haven.
 Guided by remorseless gods, which took no interest in the dealings of mortals, these barbarians became the great next enemy that Haven and the "civilized" nations faced, not just at their borders, but also on sea, as these "barbarians" proved to be formidable shipwrights, which produced fast and agile attackships, that became the means for raids all around the Inner sea.
 But not all dealings between "civilized" humans and "barbaric north men" were martial in nature.
 Sailing over the Wintersea from what today is Oskraja and Aesgard, the ships of the "barbarians" arrived in a region that had been claimed by settlers who had wandered northward from Sumara.
 Yet instead of waging war against each other, both groups joined and stood together to fight the Elves of the Long Forest and the Forests around the Moonlake, using the superior ships of the Northmen to their advantage to lend aid quickly to all settlements with access to open sea, thus creating a foothold in what was once the elven stronghold of the north, and erecting the first settlements in what would later become the realms of Caldaven and Aquira.
 At the same time, east of the Sea of Sand, what did remain of the old Empire of Anu'Atum, fell apart and became a collection of citystates, ruled by godkings, and still somewhat bound in its old ways of dark wizardry and corruption.
 West of the Sea of Sand the cities of Cargad and Akura (today Soth-Kessuth) became the first human harbors at the Restless Sea.
-Also, first mentions of goliaths and dwarves date back to this time, and whereas goliaths first appeared as children of culmerian and aesgardian barbarians, dwarves once were the descendants of those human prisoners who worked and lived in the mining cities, which fed the prosperity of Xandattaway and the other citystates, which around this time grew and prospered in the east and southeast of the Inner Sea, and which soon became known as the Slaver cities, with Xandattaway their capitol.
+Also, first mentions of goliaths and dwarves date back to this time, and whereas goliaths first appeared as Ice Giants in tales of culmerian and aesgardian barbarians, dwarves once were the descendants of those human prisoners who worked and lived in the mining cities, which fed the prosperity of Xandattaway and the other citystates, which around this time grew and prospered in the east and southeast of the Inner Sea, and which soon became known as the Slaver cities, with Xandattaway their capitol.
 In order to have access to cheap labor, these cities did not only force their prisoners to work in the mines and to defend them against the underdark, but also extended this sentence to their children, their childrens children and all their descendants which were about to come.
 Therefore, after centuries of slavery, a new slave race, born in the mines and perfectly adapted to the subterranean environment, had evolved.
 The new race was battle hardened by their fight against Drow and Illithids from the underdark, formidable craftsman and weaponsmiths, excellent miners, and equipped with a deep hate for the citystates of what once had been Sumara.
 But even though the dwarves, as they were called, burned for the chance to rebel, they were also trained in patience by their centuries long slavery and thus they knew their time would come, and so they waited for the perfect time to strike.
 Meanwhile the Church of the Creator had lost influence in the Slaver cities, the decline driven by Slaver city aristocrats with the desire to further their own power over the Slaver empire which was growing in place of what had been Sumara once.
 Originally indifferent about Xandattaway and the other Slaver cities, and even their attitude towards slaves, it was when Xandattaway abandoned the law that mages were to be taught in the tower only, and only under supervision of the Church of the Creator, that the Church declared a holy crusade against the Slaver cities.
 This was the moment the dwarves had been waiting for, and the great dwarven rebellion started.
 Knowing that alone it would lack the manpower to fight the massive empire which had emerged in the east, Haven allied with the barbaric human tribes that had troubled the coasts of the Inner sea for so long, in a peace brokered by those humans, who were settling in what later would be Caldaven and Acquira.
 Xandattaway and the other Slaver cities got caught in a perfect storm, between a rebellion and a war brought to them over the Inner sea.
 The Coalition of Slaver City states, in its prime including The Summer Isles, Xandattaway and the regions we today call Odhal, Ulthwe and Orom, ...disintegrated.
 And while around them the world sunk into chaos, freed from their slavery by wild north men and warriors that were wearing the crest of the creators church, the dwarves left their subterannean prison cities , and wandered further eastward, in the great dwarven trek, until they reached the Anvil of Storms and founded the dwarven Kingdom of Kal.
 And then the Second Shadow war broke lose.